 19 Introduction to Spherical Harmonic Analysis

-Spherical harmonic analysis is a mathematical method used extensively in geophysics to represent functions on the surface of a sphere.
+Spherical harmonic analysis is a mathematical method used extensively in geophysics to represent functions (based on observations) on the surface of a sphere.
 This technique is particularly useful for modeling the global geomagnetic field, which is inherently complex and varies both spatially and temporally.

 In this chapter, we will cover the following topics: